thismax/ruby_practice/README.md

 xbonacci
 ---------------------

 The fibonacci sequence takes the previous two numbers in the sequence and add them together to create the next number.
-In Xbonacci, the sum of the previous `x` numbers (instead of the previous 2 numbers) of the sequence becomes the next number in the sequence.
-This method takes two arguments: the starting sequence with `x` number of elements and an integer `N`.
-The method then returns the first N elements in the given sequence.
+In xbonacci, the sum of the previous `x` numbers (instead of the previous 2 numbers) of the sequence becomes the next number in the sequence.
+This method takes two arguments: the starting sequence with `x` number of elements and an integer `n`.
+The method then returns the first `n` elements in the given sequence.

 ```ruby
 xbonacci([1, 1], 5) => [1, 1, 2, 3, 5]